jstbcs/jstbcs.github.io/index.md

 <span style="font-size:1.3em;"> Some Older Invited Talks and Workshops with Material </span>

 - **What’s your prior?** Psychological Forum, Department of Psychology, University of Amsterdam.
 Together with Angelika Stefan. [link to video and slides](https://psyres.uva.nl/events/psychology-forum/psychology-forum.html#Psychology-Forum-3-Whats-your-prior--Angelika-Stefan--Julia-Haaf)
 - *One World Cognitive Psychology Seminar* at the University of Mannheim in November, 2020.
-[Here is the link to the announcement](https://www.sowi.uni-mannheim.de/erdfelder/forschung/one-world-cps/)
+[Here is the link to the youtube video](https://www.youtube.com/watch?v=1_ENND3ew0E)
 - **Bayesian hierarchical modeling of cognitive processes: Benefits and pitfalls** (November, 2019).
 Invited talk at the Psychonomics pre-conference Current Trends in Mathematical Psychology, Montreal, Canada.
 [The abstract can be found here.](http://mathpsych.org/conferences/psychonomics2019/smp-ps19.pdf)
 - **`git` and `R Markdown`: Two Useful Tools for a Fully Reproducible Workflow** (October, 2019).
 Workshop invited by the Open Science Community Amsterdam.
 [The slides can be found here.](https://github.com/jstbcs/ReproducibleWorkflowWorkshop)
 - **Modeling Individual Differences in a Bayesian Framework** (September, 2019).
 Lecture at the 3rd Summer School on Statistical Methods for Linguistics and Psychology, University of Potsdam, Germany.
 You can find the talk [here](talks/smlp2019.pdf).
 - **Theory and practice of Bayesian inference using JASP** (June, 2019).
 Webinar together with Johnny van Doorn and Alexander Etz for the Society of Personality and Social Psychology's online learning platform.
-The video is available to all members.
+[The video is available on youtube](https://www.youtube.com/watch?v=W0yTnqw5dtY).
 - **A Bayesian modeling approach for individual differences** (May, 2019).
 Talk at the Department of Brain and Cognition at KU Leuven.
 You can find the talk [here](talks/leuven19.pdf).

 </br>